izivkov/GShockTimeServer/README.md

 git clone https://github.com/izivkov/gshock-server-dist.git
 ```

 This will create a directory `gshock-server-dist` containing a number of shell scripts needed to set up the server.
-Note that running the scripts takes relativey long time.
+Note that running the scripts takes relatively long time.
 In the Pi 3/4, typically half an hour.
 On the Pi Zero, let it run overnight ;-).

 > **Pro Tip:** If you have another Raspberry Pi device in addition to the Pi Zero, you can set up the server on that device and use the **same SD card** on both.
 > The key is to use a **32-bit OS** when creating the image with Raspberry Pi Imager, as it ensures compatibility across all Pi models, including the Pi Zero.